CURENT/ams/docs/source/modeling/system.rst

 Models
 -----------
-AMS follows the model organization design of `ANDES`.
+AMS follows the model organization design of ANDES.

 Routines